ThinkerStudio is Growing!

 We believe that when parents are "in the work" alongside us, the boundary between home and school disappears.
 This creates the Social Fabric of Trust that allows our students to take risks, innovate, and lead with confidence.

-Location & Enrollment Status
+Location & Admissions

 We are currently in the final stages of vetting facility options.
 Our priority is securing a space that serves as an inspiring home for our "Campus without Walls" model.